-July 2023 Offering
+luly 2023 Offering

-On June 29, 2023, we entered into securities purchase agreements with certain investors, pursuant to which we agreed to issue and sell an aggregate o \$60,476 shares of our Class A common stock, pre-funded warrants to purchase up to \$4,87,143 shares of our Class A common stock (the "July 2023 Pre-Funded Warrants").
-The July 2023 units each consisted often share of Class A common stock or a July 2023 Pre-Funded Warrant and two July 2023 Standard Warrants to purchase one share of our Class A common stock.
+On June 29, 2023, we entered into securities purchase agreements with certain investors, pursuant to which we agreed to issue and sell an aggregate o560,476 shares of our Class A common stock, pre-funded warrants to purchase up to 3,487,143 shares of our Class A common stock (the "July 2023 Pre-Funded Warrants") and warrants to purchase up to 8,095,238 shares of our Class A common stock (the "July 2023 Standard Warrants").
+The July 2023 units each consisted o6ne share of Class A common stock or a July 2023 Pre-Funded Warrant and two July 2023 Standard Warrants to purchase one share of our Class A common stock.
 The July 2023 units were offered pursuant to an effective Registration Statement on Form S-1.
-The July 2023 Standard Warrants are exercisable immediately at an exercise price equal to \$.05 per share of Class A common stock for a period of five years.
-Each July 2023 Pre-Funded Warrant is exercisable immediately with no expiration date for one share of Class A common stock for a period of five years.
-Each July 2023 Pre-Funded Warrant is exercisable immediately with no expiration date for one share of Class A common stock for a period of five years.
+The July 2023 Standard Warrants are exercisable immediately at an exercise price equal to \$1.05 per share of Class A common stock for a period of five years.
 Each July 2023 Pre-Funded Warrant is exercisable immediately with no expiration date for one share of Class A common stock at an exercise price of \$0.0001.
 The July 2023 Offering generated gross proceeds of approximately \$4.3 million and net proceeds to the Company of approximately \$3.8 million.